marcelojcn/psd2-tpp-enroller/README.md

 python setup.py install
 ```

+### Base Project

+This project is based on BEC python script for bank enrollment for PSD2.
+The project can be found at: https://github.com/bec-denmark/openbanking-tpp-client-python

 ### Purpose

 This utility library helps TPP developers to properly configure and establish a secure connection.